Be a Ficke!

 In 1860, Johann Ficke made the trip from Germany to settle in the United States.
 Just nine years later after first arriving in Wisconsin, he found a beautiful spot a mile west of Pleasant Dale, Neb. to homestead and begin the labors that have become our family’s legacy.
 In 1888, Johann purchased the farm I grew up on for my great-grandfather H.F. and his wife Annette when they got married.
 H.F. and Annette had four sons and two daughters – my grandpa Adolph, Frank, Fred, Hank, Mary and Helen.
 Adolph and Lana had three children – Clifford who tragically died at the age of three, my father Kenneth and a daughter, Ellen.

 To this day, we are farmers and cattlemen – that is the core of our family’s agricultural history.
 However, at the center of the story is family – we all live very close to one another.
 My sisters Janet, Rhonda and Jolene live within a section of my wife Brenda and our daughter Emily.
 My mother, Beverly, lives just across the lawn right next to our house.
-I am also so proud to say that my son Austin, his wife Alyssa, their daughter Attley and another baby girl on the way, are living in a cottage that we built directly west of our house as well.
-Needless to say, my heart bursts with the blessing of the seventh generation of Fickes living here today.
+I am also so proud to say that my son Austin, his wife Alyssa and their daughters, Attley and Hayden, live in the farm house right next to us.
+Needless to say, my heart bursts with the blessing of generations of Fickes living here today.